raspberrypilearning/interactive-animation/en/step_8.md

 --- task ---

-**Investigate** the example projects.
-Which sprite movement seems relevant to your ideas?
-Professional programmers explore and take inspiration from code created by other programmers.
+Each sprite will have a different <span class="keyword">algorithm<span class="definition">A set of precise instructions for performing a task.</span></span> which makes its behaviour unique.

+Ask yourself the following questions about your second sprite:
++ Where will you position it?
++ Do you want change its colour or make it a costume in Paint Editor?
++ How big should it be?
++ Which direction will it be pointing?
++ How will it move differently to the first sprite?

 --- /task ---

-Each sprite has a different <span class="keyword">algorithm<span class="definition">A set of precise instructions for performing a task.</span></span> which makes its behaviour unique.

 --- task ---

-In the example projects, now compare the programs of sprites whose movement and appearance are relevant to your project.
+You may want to **Investigate** the example projects in Step 2: Get inspiration.
+You could compare the programs of sprites whose movement and appearance are relevant to your project ideas.

+**Tip**:Professional programmers explore and take inspiration from code created by other programmers.

 --- collapse ---
 ---